michelpm1/arctouch-test/README.md

 Welcome to Transport APP demo

-For test the APP you only need a HTTP Server, like Apache to run the pages.
+For test first:

+npm install
+then
+gulp

-You can access a live demo here: http://transportapp.esy.es/
+You can access a live demo here: https://transportapp.herokuapp.com